Hesam-Varaee/cvm-missing-variable-detection/docs/VALIDATION_FINDINGS.md

 | Is the underlying physical effect real? | Yes (never in question) | Yes — confirmed via full-sample OLS (p=0.0003) and fixed-formula bootstrap (2000/2000 positive) |
 | Is Stage 1/2-3 candidate selection stable? | No (43% win rate, near 3-way tie) | No (Stage 2-3 winner differs from Stage 1 top-correlation winner) |
 | Does that instability change the qualitative conclusion? | **No** — sign/direction never flips across 400 resamples | **Yes** — sign of the confound-controlled coefficient flips when the base model is re-selected per resample |

----

-## 8. Open items / recommended next steps

-1. **Decide whether to formally implement `assess_equation_stability`** (Stage 2-3-level stability check, analogous to `CVM.assess_stability` but operating on `fit_simplest_equation`'s output) — this is the check that would have caught the WWR instability directly, rather than requiring the manual Section 4 investigation.
-2. **Wire `assess_stability` (and its Stage 2-3 counterpart, once built) into `experiment_real_deep_beam.py` and `experiment_real_deep_beam_wwr.py`**
-   so the stability report is part of the standard experiment output, not a one-off side analysis.
-3. **Decide the WWR narrative for the paper.** Recommended framing per the earlier discussion: report the confound-controlled effect as real and statistically robust (Section 4), but explicitly discuss the selection-instability finding as a genuine, precisely-characterized methodological limitation of greedy top-1 candidate selection — turning it into a contribution (motivates the stability-check addition) rather than a hidden flaw.
-4. **Paper structure:** WOR as the primary, fully out-of-sample-validated real-data result; WWR as a secondary case study demonstrating both correct qualitative diagnosis (`model_insufficient`) and the stability-check contribution.